biometry/APES/LectureNotes/MixedEffectModels/readme.md

 IV: Repetition of concepts and power analysis

-III: GLS 	Carsten Dormann
+III: GLS

 II: Violation of independence and mixed effects

 I: A GLM refresher and some definitions